Our Transformation journey

 This element aims to improve market access for Black-owned businesses by incentivising corporates to support and purchase from these businesses.

-In 2023, our score for preferential procurement improved to 20.76 (2022: 19.61).
+In 2024, our score for preferential procurement increased to 23.24 out of a maximum of 25 (2023: 20.76).
 This reflects our increased focus on buying from Black, Black women-owned and qualifying small and micro-enterprises.
 We aim to improve the diversity and transformation of our supplier database.
-We focus on understanding the contributor level of each suppliers.
+We focus on understanding the contributor level of each supplier.

 Suppliers between non-compliant and a level 5 contributor status are assisted with a transformation plan or replaced with a qualifying supplier.
 Each month we track B-BBEE certificates and monitor our supply chain B-BBEE initiatives.